 - Spend less time sitting by getting up regularly while using a computer or mobile device, and swapping screen time for other activities.

 - Set a realistic weight goal.
 It can help you feel motivated and active.
-Aiming for weight loss of half to one kg per week is a good goal.
+Aiming for weight loss of half to one kilogram per week is a good goal.

-- Start a healthy eating and exercise plan together with your partner to increase the odds of getting pregnant and having a healthy baby.
+- Start a healthy eating and exercise plan together with your partner to increase the chance of getting pregnant and having a healthy baby.

-Making these lifestyle changes will make a difference to your overall health, even if they don’t lead to weight loss or you are already a healthy weight.
+Making these lifestyle changes will make a difference to your overall health, even if they don’t lead to weight loss.
+Begin making these changes before you start trying to conceive, and keep them up throughout your pregnancy and beyond.

 Where to get help